tygardner/github-api/README.md

 Now let's hook it into our controller
 - In our controller.js file create a controller named GitHubController
 - Pass in githubService in the callback along with $scope
+- Create a getUserData function on the scope object that calls the githubService's getUser function

+Since we are using $http in our service, we are going to get a promise back from our getUser function.
+Because of that, we need to use .then() so that we can get the data after it's been returned.

+- In the $scope.getUserData function append .then to the end of the githubService.getUser() function
+- Within the .then() pass in res and set $scope.user = res.data

+Now when $scope.getUserData() is ran, we will be making a valid request.